On Your Own: Pro-level Autonomous Drone Racing in Uninstrumented Arenas: Discussion

 \section{Discussion}

-State-of-the-art research had shown that autonomous drone racing can outperform professional pilots in controlled, instrumented arenas~\cite{scaramuzza-nature}.
-We set ourselves out to answer the question of whether such level of performance could also be achieved in uninstrumented settings---as this will be crucial for the real-world deployment of these methods.
+State-of-the-art research has shown that autonomous drone racing can outperform professional pilots in controlled, instrumented arenas~\cite{scaramuzza-nature}.
+We set ourselves out to answer the question of whether such a level of performance could also be achieved in uninstrumented settings---as this will be crucial for the real-world deployment of these methods.

 Our results were positive and showed pro-level autonomous performance against a champion pilot (\texttt{ MCK}), over multiple laps (3), in an uninstrumented arena, with varying lighting conditions.
 We should also note that the autonomous performance, even in the uninstrumented arena, albeit not always the fastest, was always remarkably more consistent than the humans (``\revision{robots [...]} are not weary'').